About

 We help the creative community harness their power as culture-makers to create a safer America free of gun violence through simple, creative, and powerful actions that foster positive behavior change.

 Guns are prominently featured in television, art, music, and movies across the globe, but only America has a gun violence epidemic.
 In America, we have more guns than people.
 Every year, over 40,000 people are shot and killed.
 Our nation’s gun violence crisis impacts nearly every fabric of American life.
-And while we must address the root of this issue — our nation’s weak gun laws — we can also drive life-saving social change.
-The creative community can play a powerful role in leading that change
+It will take a comprehensive approach to end this epidemic, and changing the culture and behaviors around firearms must be part of the solution.
+The creative community can play a powerful role in leading those solutions.

 Now is the time to act.
 Following the tragic mass shooting at Uvalde Elementary School, about 300 writers, directors, and producers — including Emmy and Academy Award winners — signed our open letter supporting positive culture change by modeling firearm safety on screen.
-A year later in April 2023, we organized about two dozen Hollywood actors, directors, and showrunners to join a roundtable discussion at the White House on the role the TV/film industry can play in combating the gun violence epidemic.
-We'll be following up with systematic practices and recommendations for the industry.
+A year later in April 2023, we organized about two dozen Hollywood actors, directors, and showrunners to join a roundtable discussion at the White House on the role the TV and film industry can play in combating the gun violence epidemic.
+We’ve also now partnered with Endeavor and Creative Artists Agency — two of the world’s leading talent agencies — to foster systemic change on gun safety in TV and film.
+We'll be following up with systematic practices and recommendations for the industry — and hope you’ll join us to save lives.

 Our Theory of Change